-Let’s say for example your baby just has a good feeding session on your left breast and then fell asleep.
+Let’s say for example your baby just has a good feeding session on your left side and then fell asleep.

 And a few hours later you offered them the left boob again to start their feed.

-In simple terms what this will do is encourage your body to produce plenty of milk in your left breast, and less in your right breast.
+In simple terms what this will do is encourage your body to produce plenty of milk in your left side, and less in your right side.